grahamedgecombe/icicle/README.md

 The entire system on chip currently occupies around 3,000 LUTs on an iCE40 when synthesized with [Yosys][yosys].

-It's currently clocked at 24 MHz but [nextpnr][nextpnr] estimates it could be clocked at ~30-35 MHz on a HX series device.
+If bypassing and branch prediction are disabled [nextpnr][nextpnr] estimates it can be clocked at around 50 MHz on a HX series device and 20 MHz on a UP series device.

 The core is capable of issuing and retiring one instruction per clock cycle, although the actual number of instructions per cycle will be slightly less than